+Other financial liabilities

-The Company classifies non-derivative financial liabilities into the other financial liabilities category.
-Such financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
+Other financial liabilities are recognized initially at fair value net of any directly attributable transaction costs.
 Subsequent to initial recognition, these financial liabilities are measured at amortized cost using the effective interest method.

 Other financial liabilities are comprised of the Company's accounts payable and accrued liabilities.